lopezelpesado/initial-learning/README.md

 #### 10/2/21

 1. I am once again revising HTML and have moved on to CSS.
 Also added the breaks between days

+---

+#### 11/2/21

+1. Today is Thursday and also the start of the coaching program!
+Gunna continue revising CSS and start by making my face round.